-The Bachelor of Music is based around four Majors: Music Performance, Composition, Arranging and Sound Design, Musicology (including Ethnomusicology) and Music Technology.
+The Bachelor of Music is based around five Majors: Performance, Composition, Musicology, Composition for Film and Video Games and Music Technology.

 Upon successful completion of the degree, you will have developed the appropriate disciplinary knowledge and acquired the skills to: